KaikePing/SynPL/readme.md

 **Fig 5.** A typical example of using a prompt

-You can read [Gao's post](https://thegradient.pub/prompting/) for more infomation.
+You can read [Gao's post](https://thegradient.pub/prompting/) for more information.

 ### Prompt idea